The reef on Apo Island.

 There’s plenty of down time included in the program so there’s ample opportunity to catch up on that book that’s been by your bed since Xmas.
 We’ll be close to the beach, so you’ll have plenty of time, too, to leave your footprints in the sand at your leisure.
 Get to know your other half again, perhaps.
 Or yourself.

-Our package includes Half Board (breakfast and dinner).
+Our package includes Half Board (breakfast and dinner) and a choice of three special packages, focussed on either diving, a luxury spa experience, or a combination of each.
 At Atmosphere, these are experiences in themselves.
 Atmosphere prides itself on its food, dishes ranging from Filipino through other Asian cuisines and Western.
 There's not much else to add in basic daily costs.
-Just the bar, perhaps.
+Just the bar, really.

-We are staying overnight in Manila on the way there and on the way out.
+We are staying overnight in Manila on the way there (hotel included).
 Domestic airline schedules in The Philippines are changeable, so it's safer to allow overnights at either end of the oceanswimsafari to allow for last-minute changes.
-The cost of an overnight in Manila on the way in is included in the package cost below, as indicated.
-If you are travelling from or onwards from or two destinations other than Sydney, it may be that your schedule allows same-day inbound or outbound travel.
-We will book your Manila stopovers inwards to The Philippines.
 If you need or would like a stopover on the way out at the end of the oceanswimsafari, we can book that for you, too, if you like.

 The kids at the Soup Kitchen.
 A bald git let them film with a camera, then played it back to them.

 All rooms are Deluxe Suites.
-There are other accommodation options apart from those costed here.
+Other accommodation options are available apart from those quoted here.